MarcialRosales/owm-poc/README.md

 6. [01-5-BobDetectsConflictOnAnInventory.sql](model-01/01-5-BobDetectsConflictOnAnInventory.sql) Demonstrate that we can detect conflicts on inventory (i.e. structure and span feature tables).
 Sequence of events:
   - Bill changes the location of MH2 and posts it
   - Bob changes the location of MH2 too
-  - Bob detects that there is a conflict if he tried to post his changes
+  - Bob detects the conflict
-  - Bob resolves the change by keeping Bill changes instead of his.
+  - Bob uses Bill changes to resolve the change